Curriculum – English

 Our assessment practice at SHSG reflects on how successful students have been in knowing, remembering and doing more through the above topics.

-To go beyond what is expected of an English Language student at GCSE and achieve an outstanding outcome in English Language, students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.
+In KS5 we assess student against the core content and assessment objectives as outlined by the relevant A Level examination board specification.
+For English Language this is AQA English Language.
+To go beyond what is expected of an English Language student at A level and achieve outstanding outcomes in English Language students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.

 Recommended reading in English for Upper School (Years 12 – 13)